TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/Index.rst

 advantage when using Extbase as knowledge on these paradigms is easy to find and accessible to everyone.

-Knowledge in object-oriented programming, Domain-Driven-Design and the MVC paradigm is essential for working with Extbase.
+Knowledge in object-oriented programming, domain-driven design and the MVC paradigm is essential for working with Extbase.
 Knowledge of test-driven development is not necessary for understanding nor using Extbase.
 Nevertheless, we would like to recommend this development technique warmly.